Frequently Asked Questions

 A: Mostly trial and error, although I took a few classes and did a few workshops as a child (your standard make-a-pair-of-shorts in middle school home ec.
 XD).
 I've been sewing since I was at least 10, but I only seriously started creating costumes and garments when I was about 18.
 I'm very independent and would rather hack something out than take a class, so I do a fair amount of book/internet research.
 I make it a point to learn something new - or improve an old skill - with each project.

 Also, I have this really bizarre habit of mulling over something forever, and then finally whipping it out in a week.
 I call that "meditating" on it.
-XD It seems that the more I think about it in my head, the easier it gets done in the real world.
-I'm sure there's some beautiful psychology behind that, but I can't go into it.
-XD
+It seems that the more I think about it in my head, the easier it gets done in the real world.
+I'm sure there's some beautiful psychology behind that, but figuring it out is above my pay grade.

 Q: Where do you get your fabrics and stuff?